ravipatelxyz/orthopedic-implant-identifier/README.md

 # orthopedic_implant_identifier
 ## Developing a neural network to identify the model of orthopedic implant in an x-ray image
+##### AIMINN stands for: Automated Identification of Metallic Implants using Neural Networks

 #### Context